The Queenan Law Firm

 Dallas Child Support Lawyers

 Child support is often a very difficult and contentious matter.
 Parents who are going through a divorce will often use child support as a weapon against their former spouse and will attempt to punish the other parent through child support hearings.
 Unfortunately, this is not what child support was meant to do.
 Rather, child support was and is intended as a means of ensuring that a child or children will continue to be financially supported after the dissolution of marriage or a relationship.
 Child support payments are not a one size fits all payment, and each child support proceeding is different.
-At Queenan Law, we understand that child support can have a dramatic impact on a child’s welfare as well as your family.
-To set up a free legal consultation about your family law matter, call the Queenan Law Firm at (817) 719-8082.
+At Queenan Law, child support attorneys can have a dramatic impact on your child welfare case as well as your family.

 Who is Required to Pay Child Support?